input-output-hk/atala-prism/credentials-verification/docs/cardano/build-run-cardano.md

 **WARNING:** If you don't care about building everything, and you most likely don't, follow the [Docker instructions](run-cardano.md) instead.

-The following instructions connect to the Cardano Byron Legacy Testnet.
+**WARNING:** These instructions are outdated, as they connect to the Cardano Byron Legacy Testnet.

 **NOTE:** The instructions in this document were tested on 2020-04-22, and assume they will be run on Linux, but MacOS is almost identical.